Serbian Progressive Party: 2014–2016: First SNS-led government

-2017–2019
+2017–2019: Second SNS-led government

 In January 2017, President Nikolić stated that he would want to run for re-election, although ministers such as Zorana Mihajlović and Aleksandar Vulin persuaded Vučić to run instead.
 A month later, SNS announced Vučić as its presidential candidate.
 Vučić received support from the coalition partners of SNS, and SPS, Alliance of Vojvodina Hungarians (VMSZ), and United Serbia (JS).
 During the campaign period, it was reported that major newspapers, such as Alo!, Blic, Večernje novosti, Politika, Dnevnik, Kurir, and Srpski telegraf, printed campaign posters of SNS on its front pages; Voice of America reported it as an "unprecedented move".
 Vučić campaigned on raising living standards, selling or shutting down state-owned companies, and austerity cuts.
 Robert Creamer, an American political consultant, criticised him and stated that "Vučić would be in a position to select a prime minister of his choice, [and] control the judiciary, and the election apparatus — eliminating all checks and balances in the Serbian government".
 In the presidential election, Vučić won 55% of the popular vote in the first run-off.

-Shortly after his election, mass protests erupted in Belgrade, Novi Sad, Niš, and other locations across Serbia.
+Shortly after his election, mass protests erupted in Belgrade, Novi Sad, Niš, and other locations in Serbia.
 The protests lasted until Vučić's inauguration, which occurred on 31 May 2017.
 In June 2017, Vučić proposed Brnabić as prime minister.
 She was sworn in on 29 June 2017.
-Radio Free Europe noted that, even though the presidency is a ceremonial role, Vučić has retained de facto power of SNS, while the Belgrade Centre for Human Rights noted that the political system de facto turned into a presidential one, similar to the era of Slobodan Milošević.
+Radio Free Europe noted that even though the presidency is a ceremonial role, Vučić has retained de facto power of SNS, while the Belgrade Centre for Human Rights claimed that the political system de facto turned into a presidential one, similar to the era of Slobodan Milošević.
 Zoran Panović, a journalist for Danas, reported that by October 2017 SNS was close to reaching 600,000 members.